timurrrr/86buttdrop/README.md

 1. Shake the floor bracket relative to the side brackets to make sure there's no binding.
 1. Loosely tigthen these 4 or 6 bolts.
 1. Re-tighten all those 4 or 6 bolts to 50 ft•lbs.
-1. "Raise" the seat all the way again, put the 7/16" bolt through the seatbelt tab attachment hole.
+1. "Raise" the seat all the way again.
+1. Put the 7/16" bolt through the seatbelt buckle tab attachment hole.
+   * Make sure the seatbelt buckle sensor wire goes around the correct side of the tab.
+     TODO: Add a photo.
    * You might need to use a 16 mm wrench to force the bolt through the hole.
 1. Put the sleeve you ordered through SCS on top of the bolt, and the OEM spring washer.
 1. Put the seatbelt tab on to of all that, and secure it with the OEM nut.